SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 Spot the major differences between the two structures.
-This comparison can be used to identify language shifts or mismatches in the linguistic and genetic structure of Indo-European.
+This comparison can be used to identify language shifts or mismatches in the linguistic and genetic structure of the Indo-European speakers.

 ------------------------------------------------------------------------

 # ADMIXTURE analysis

 ADMIXTURE analysis identifies ancestry components shared between individuals.
-Similarily to PCA, it is unsupervised analysis method.
+Similarily to PCA, it is an unsupervised analysis method.
 It estimates the proportion of ancestry from each source population for each individual, without needing to know the source populations beforehand.

 It takes `plink` format input files.

-Make admixture executable with
+In your local terminal, make admixture executable with

     chmod 777 admixture_linux-1.3.0/admixture